kdubasov/react-tours/README.md

 # React-custom-tours 👩‍🏫🆘🔖

-🪲 We recommend installing version starting from 1.3.6 (previous versions have problems) <br>
+🪲 We recommend installing version starting from 1.7.0 <br>
 🎉 A library for creating step-by-step hints in your applications ([Click to open in npm](https://www.npmjs.com/package/react-custom-tours))<br>
 🧪 Tested on projects in production <br>
 🔧 Before each update, the library is checked by autotests <br>